spiffe/java-spiffe/java-spiffe-provider/README.md

 ### Configure a Tomcat connector

+Prerequisite: Having the SPIFFE Provided configured through the `java.security`.

 A Tomcat TLS connector that uses the `Spiffe` KeyStore can be configured as follows:

 ```